-The above process takes approximately six months to complete.
+The above process may take six months or longer to complete.

 Industry Specific Risks

 The exploration, development, and production of minerals are capital-intensive businesses, subject to the normal risks and capital expenditure requirements associated with mining operations, which even a combination of experience, knowledge and careful evaluation may not be able to overcome.